dailiang18bb/Leetcode/README.md

 42. `ArrayList.add(index, val)` will shift if the target index has value, use `ArrayList.set(ind,val)` to solve
 43. use a node which has min value to create the `Min Stack`
 44. Stack can remember
+45. Change the value in a grid to achieve the DFS or BFS

 ## Ask Questions